zaius/docs/content/quickstarts/deployment/heroku.md

 Let's go over this section.
 First, we create our deploy pipeline and its `steps` section.
 We add just one step to the section called `heroku-deploy` which is available from the wercker [registry](https://app.wercker.com/#explore).
-This steps has three required parameters; `key` which is your Heroku API key that can retrieve from your account settings on Heroku.
+This step has three required parameters. `key` is your Heroku API key that can retrieve from your account settings on Heroku.
 The next is `user` which is your username on Heroku and finally `app-name` which is the name of your application that you got when running `heroku create`.
 The